-You will start to realise your house is an absolute shit tip.
-People will tell you not to worry about the cleaning and will then piss off leaving you and your child to sit sobbing in the filth that is now your permanent place of work.
+You will start to realise your house is an absolute tip.
+People will tell you not to worry about the cleaning and will then begger off leaving you and your child to sit sobbing in the filth that is now your permanent place of work.

 You need either a cleaner and/or a schedule where tasks are shared.
 You also need realistic expectations.
 Ditch the iron now.

 Invite people over.
 People will generally start cleaning your kitchen for you.
 Let them.